- Bitcoin is too costly to use for day to day transactions!

 And this is where a new technology called Lightning Networks comes to rescue.

-What is Lightning network?
+What is Bitcoin Lightning network?

 To understand lightning network let’s first have a brief recap of how the bitcoin transactions work today:

-After this, I wait for few minutes to few hours depending upon the confirmation time till 1 BTC appears in Harsh’s wallet.
+After this, I wait for few minutes to a few hours depending upon the confirmation time till 1 BTC appears in Harsh’s wallet.